How millions from the Bangladesh Bank heist disappeared

-DHAKA/NEW YORK (Reuters) - When the Federal Reserve Bank of New York cleared five transactions made by the Bangladesh Bank hackers, the money went in two directions.
+DHAKA/NEW YORK, July 21 (Reuters) - When the Federal Reserve Bank of New York cleared five transactions made by the Bangladesh Bank hackers, the money went in two directions.
 On Thursday, Feb.
 4, the Fed's system sent $20 million to Sri Lanka and $81 million to the Philippines.

 That Thursday, over the space of a few minutes, the New York Fed also cleared four transactions to accounts with Rizal Commercial Banking Corp (RCBC) in the Philippines - for $6 million, $30 million, $20 million and $25 million.
 Each account was in the name of an individual, according to RCBC lawyer Maria Cecilla Estavillo, who testified at a Philippine Senate committee examining the heist.
 All the names were false.